top of page

 Can I heal and grow without re-living the past?

+Yes, absolutely!
 It is a commonly held belief that it is necessary to dig into painful and repressed memory in order to resolve wounds from the past; and while intellectual insight can be valuable, it is rarely enough to heal trauma.
-Trauma is more a body state than a cognitive construct (for more information see my post: How is trauma held in the body?) and because the body lives and responds only in the present, that is also where the trauma lives.
-It is more effective to address what is showing up now then to bring up more triggers from the past that may not be relevant to your healing process.
+Trauma is more a physiologic state than a cognitive construct (for more information see my post: How is trauma held in the body?) and because the body lives and responds only in the present, that is also where the trauma lives.
+It is more effective to address what is showing up now through body regulation then to continue to hammer away at memories and analysis, which can in fact have a detrimental effect on recovery and agency, which I will address below.
 The healing process doesn’t have to hurt and be difficult.
-If you’re white-knuckling your way through sessions, relapsing into coping mechanism or mental health symptoms after a session, or hitting the same wall over and over, you may be suffering unnecessarily.
+If you’re white-knuckling your way through sessions, relapsing into coping mechanism, experiencing intense mental health symptoms after a session, or hitting the same wall over and over, you are suffering unnecessarily.

 When a traumatic event is re-visited your body’s physiology reenacts its response from the past, essentially training the nervous system to get better and better at going into that traumatized survival state every time.
-Neurologically when we go into a survival state our rational, creative, thinking brain goes offline, making it physically impossible to access the mental flexibility (called neuroplasticity) to find new perspectives, problem solve or make new choices.
-Instead our old brain (the part of the brain located closer to the base of the skull that is in charge of survival responses) takes charge and rather than problem solving, the old brain goes directly to whatever coping mechanisms have worked in the past, however unhealthy or self-sabotaging they may be.
+Neurologically when we go into a survival state our rational, creative, thinking brain becomes limited or goes offline, making it physically impossible to access the mental flexibility to find new perspectives, problem solve or make new choices.
+Instead our old brain (the unconscious part of the brain located closer to the base of the skull that is in charge of survival responses like Fight and Flight) takes charge and rather than problem solving, the old brain goes directly to whatever coping mechanisms have worked in the past, however unhealthy or self-sabotaging they may be.
 This is why revisiting the past can feel just like experiencing it all over again, why it’s so difficult to get out of the pattern once it has started, and why flashbacks are more than just memories.

 Recent Posts